 However, there is another fundamental issue.
 The bad news, from the perspective of creating jobs, is that, in order to achieve this the quality of work, machines perform most of it.

 There are relatively few people involved with the work at Simple Pump, or for that matter, at our suppliers.
-All of the manufacturing is done by specialized firms throughout the U.S. West, with the most critical (and expensive) CNC machining performed at a supplier whose work is highly specialized.
-Their work couldn’t be of a higher level.
-Theirs is an aerospace-class plant, creating high-end parts for jet engines, US Navy submarines, the NEWT deep-sea diving suit, and the space-roving Canadarm.
+All of the manufacturing is done by CNC machining performed by highly specialized individuals.

 So manufacturing Simple Pumps does not generate much demand for labor — and the demand that is required must be very highly skilled.
 This makes the current obstruction of “must be manufactured locally” doubly illogical.